minzsiure/Foodie/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-* User can create a new account
+- [x] User can create a new account
-* User can login/logout
+- [x] User can login/logout
-* User can bookmark a restaurant
+- [x] User can bookmark a restaurant
-* User can view a feed of photos and restraunt cards
+- [x] User can view a feed of restraunt cards
-* User can see detial page of a restaurant
+- [x] User can see detial page of a restaurant
-* User can see nearby restraurants in a map and mark down restaurants in one folder based on area (optional: or other self-defined category)
+- [x] User can see nearby restraurants in a map and mark down restaurants

 **Optional Nice-to-have Stories**
-* User can search for other users
+- [x] User can see other users who bookedmarked the restaurant on restaurant detail page
-* User can tap a photo to view a more detailed photo screen
+- [] User can tap a photo to view a more detailed photo screen
-* User can see their profile page with their bookmarks
+- [x] User can see their profile page with their bookmarks
-* User can view other user’s profiles and see their bookmarks
+- [] User can view other user’s profiles and see their bookmarks
-* User can see restraunts nearby or choose a region
+- [] User can see restraunts nearby or choose a region

 ### 2. Screen Archetypes